ankur0115/ServiceNowAssignment/README.md

 #### **Instructions for Running the project**

-1) Open the project in IDE.
+1) Open the project in IDE as Maven project

 2) Ensure that your system has correct setup for JDK and Maven.

 3) Download chromedriver from here: https://chromedriver.storage.googleapis.com/index.html?path=86.0.4240.22/

-4) Open ServiceNowProjectAssignment as a maven project.

-5) Once you open the project in IDE (just a side not that i'm using IntelliJ), navigate to src\test\java\Utils\TestBase.java.
+4) Once you open the project in IDE (just a side not that i'm using IntelliJ), navigate to src\test\java\Utils\TestBase.java.

-6) Update driver location in System.setProperty method to the path where you have stored chrome.exe downloaded in Step 3.
+5) Update driver location in System.setProperty method to the path where you have stored chrome.exe downloaded in Step 3.

-7) Go to the terminal and run `mvn test`
+6) Go to the terminal and run `mvn test`

-8) You can also just right click on TestRunner class and run it.
+7) You can also just right click on TestRunner class and run it.
 It will start test execution.

 ##### **Design Improvements**
 1) We can use webdrivermanager dependency from github to get rid of storing the browser driver